-Scratch divides the screen into four main areas, as you can see in the following figure.
-In the top right is the Stage, where you can see your game or animation take shape.
-There’s a cat on it already, so you can get started straight away by making him do things, as you’ll see in a minute.
+Scratch divides the screen into four main areas.
+The Stage is where you can see your game or animation take shape.
+There’s a cat on it already, so you can get started straightaway by making it do things, as you see in a minute.
 In Scratch, the Stage is in the top right, and in Scratch 2, it’s in the top left.

 Underneath the Stage is your Sprite List.
 You can think of sprites as the characters in your game.
 They’re images that you can make do things, such as move around or change their appearance.
 For now, there’s just the cat, which has the name Sprite1 in Scratch and Cat1 in Scratch 2.

 You create a Scratch program by snapping together blocks, which are short instructions.
 You find the blocks in the Blocks palette, which is on the left in Scratch and in the middle in Scratch 2.
 In both cases, it displays the Motion blocks by default.
-They include instructions to move 10 steps, rotate, go to a particular grid reference, and point in a particular direction.
-Click the colored buttons above the Blocks Palette to show different types of blocks.
-The blocks are color-coded, which makes it easy for you to find where they are when putting programs together.
+They include instructions to move ten steps, rotate, go to a particular grid reference, and point in a particular direction.

-The tall middle panel is the Scripts Area.
-This is where the magic happens!
-You assemble your program in this space by dragging blocks into it from the Blocks Palette.
+The Scripts area is where the magic happens!
+You assemble your program in this space, by dragging blocks into it from the Blocks Palette.
 The Scripts area is in the middle in the original Scratch, and on the right in Scratch 2.

 Making your sprite move under keyboard control

 To make your sprite move under keyboard control, assemble the program in the following figure.
-You need to click the Control button above the Blocks Palette to view the yellow block, and the Motion button to see the blocks to change the x and y coordinates.
-The keyboard control block is called when the [space] key is pressed, and you can click where it says [space] to change that to a different key.
-The blocks to change the x and y position have the number 10 in them by default, but you can click in the box and type your chosen number.
+You need to click the Control button above the Blocks Palette to view the yellow blocks, and the Motion button to see the blocks to change the x and y coordinates.
+The keyboard control block is called When [space] Key Pressed, and you can click where it says [space] to change that to a different key.
+The movement blocks to change the x and y position have the number 10 in them by default, but you can click in the box and type your chosen number.

 Adding a bouncing ball

-There are three New Sprite buttons above the Sprite List (where you see a small picture of a cat).
-The middle button, which shows a folder on a star, is for choosing a new sprite from a file.
+There are three or four New Sprite buttons above the Sprite List.
+In Scratch, the middle button, which shows a folder on a star, is for choosing a new sprite from a file.
 In Scratch 2.0, the first button with a spiky-haired character on it is for choosing a new sprite from the library.
 Click the button and use the file browser to find a ball sprite in the Things folder.

 Then add the program in the following figure.